Millions lose power as Indonesia capital, parts of Java hit by blackout

 Cahyani said electricity customers in the provinces of West Java and Banten should get power back within four to five hours.

-She blamed faulty transmission circuits at the Ungaran power plant in Central Java for causing voltage drops that hit power networks in Jakarta as well as West Java and Banten provinces.
+She blamed faulty transmission circuits on Ungaran to Pemalang power line in Central Java for causing voltage drops that hit power networks in Jakarta as well as West Java and Banten provinces.

 “We will investigate to find the root causes and analyze them in detail.
 We will appoint an independent party to investigate,” said Cahyani, who only took up her post on Friday.